dangerbot3pic/C90_Compiler_Translator/README.md

 EE2 Compiler Coursework completed during my Second Year of EIE at Imperial College

-Project completed by me, Padmanaba Srinivasan and my partner Sam Stratton.
+Project completed by me, Padmanaba Srinivasan and my partner Sam Stratton (samstratton on Github)

 I say compiler, but in reality it's also a translator, able to convert C90 code into Python or compile into MIPS32 assembly.